Wildfires burn hundreds of homes in Colorado, thousands flee | Science-Environment

 - United States

-Boulder County Sheriff Joe Pelle said there could be more injuries — and also deaths — because of the intensity of the fast-moving fires, propelled by winds that gusted up to 105 mph (169 kph).
+Boulder County Sheriff Joe Pelle, who gave the early damage estimate, said there could be more injuries — and also deaths — because of the ferocity of the fire, propelled by winds that gusted up to 105 mph (169 kph).

 Instead of opening presents, Guanella and his wife, their three children and three dogs were staying a friend's house in Denver, hoping their house was still standing.
 “Those presents are still under the tree right now — we hope,” he said.

-As night fell, officials watched the behaviour of the wind and flames to determine when crews could safely go in to assess the damage and search for any victims.
+“We left thinking it was a joke.
+We just felt like we were going to come back.
+At 5 o'clock, we thought, maybe we're not coming back,” Verucchi said.
+But they got an email in the morning saying it was OK to return.

-About an inch of snow was forecast for the region Friday, raising hopes it could help suppress the flames.
+“Seeing the news and seeing all the houses burnt, we just feel very lucky,” Verucchi said.

-The neighboring cities of Louisville and Superior, situated about 20 miles (32 kilometers) northwest of Denver and home to a combined 34,000 people, were ordered evacuated ahead of the flames, which cast a smoky, orange haze over the landscape and lit up the night sky.
+The neighbouring towns of Louisville and Superior, situated about 20 miles (32 kilometers) northwest of Denver and home to a combined 34,000 people, were ordered evacuated ahead of the fires, which cast a smoky, orange haze over the landscape.

-The two towns are filled with middle- and upper-middle-class subdivisions with shopping centers, parks and schools.
+The two towns are filled with middle- and upper-middle-class subdivisions with shopping centres, parks and schools.
 The area is between Denver and Boulder, home to the University of Colorado.

 Residents evacuated fairly calmly and in orderly fashion, but the winding streets quickly became clogged.
 It sometimes took cars as long as 45 minutes to advance a half-mile.